MuhammadUsman-Khan/Loan-Status-Prediction/README.md

 * Test Accuracy: **~83.3%**

+---

 ## 🧪 Usage

-* Upload Loan Prediction Dataset.csv to your Colab session
+* Upload *Loan Prediction Dataset.csv* to your Colab session

 * Run the notebook cells sequentially

 * The notebook handles all preprocessing, training, and prediction steps

 * Use the predictive system to test custom inputs

+---

+## 🚧 Limitations

+* Model is trained and evaluated only on the given dataset

+* May not generalize well to real-world loan applications due to dataset bias

+* Predictions are limited to the features provided

+---

+## 🔮 Future Improvements

+* Hyperparameter tuning for SVM

+* Try advanced models like Random Forest or XGBoost

+* Use feature engineering and scaling for better performance

+* Train on larger and more diverse datasets